pact-foundation/pact-go/README.md

 * Run `pact-go` to see what options are available.
 * Run `go get -d github.com/pact-foundation/pact-go` to install the source packages

-*NOTE*: Don't despair!
-We are [working](https://github.com/pact-foundation/pact-go/tree/feature/native) on a pure Go implementation that won't require this install step - please be patient or help us implement the [roadmap](https://github.com/pact-foundation/pact-go/wiki/Native-implementation-roadmap).

 ## Running

-Due to some design constraints, Pact Go runs a two-step process:
+Pact Go runs a two-step process:

 1. Run `pact-go daemon` in a separate process/shell.
 The Consumer and Provider DSLs communicate over a local (RPC) connection, and is transparent to clients.
 1. Create your Pact Consumer/Provider Tests.
 It defaults to run on port `6666`.

-*NOTE: The daemon is completely thread safe and it is normal to leave the daemon running for long periods (e.g. on a CI server).*
+*NOTE: The daemon is thread safe and it is normal to leave it running for long periods (e.g. on a CI server).*

 ### Consumer